30DEC

 Abstract

 Crinum jagus, family- Amaryllidaceae, commonly called river lily is an important medicinal plant used in the treatment of cough.
 It is an anti-venom agent used among the rural people in south-western Nigeria.
-The research is aimed to investigate the phytochemical constituents and analgesic activity of Cinium jagus bulb in BALB/c mice.
+The research aims to investigate the phytochemical constituents and analgesic activity of Cinium jagus bulb in BALB/c mice.
 The bulb was extracted with methanol in a soxhlet extractor apparatus.
 Phytochemical screening was performed according to standard methods.
-Alkaloid fraction was obtained using separation by extraction and characterized by infra-red (I.R) analysis.
-Acute toxicity test was done before analgesic activity was determined in BALB/c albino mice using the hot plate model.
+The alkaloid fraction was obtained using separation by extraction and characterized by infra-red (I.R) analysis.
+An acute toxicity test was done before the analgesic activity was determined in BALB/c albino mice using the hot plate model.
 The result indicated the presence of some bioactive constituents like alkaloids, terpenoids and saponin.
 I.R bands were observed at 1064.74 cm‑1 (C-O) stretch of alcohol; 1415.80 cm-1 (C-H) bend of alkyl groups and 1639.55 cm-1 (N-H) stretch of amine among others.
-The extract significantly increased the mean latency time of mice on the hot plate when compared with control with 100 mg/kg at 120 minutes.
+The extract significantly increased the mean latency time of mice on the hot plate when compared with the control with 100 mg/kg at 120 minutes.
 This study indicates that the Crinum Jagus bulb possesses analgesic potential.

 Keywords